 Trivia: Bali International Airport is just 5.4 km in distance or 15-minute ride.
 Bali is a part of Indonesia but it does not share the same time zone with its capital— Jakarta.
 Rather, it shares the same time zone with Singapore, Kuala Lumpur, and Perth.

 Dessert?
 We haven’t planned for it until we saw these freshly-made churros (Spanish dessert) with a variety of toppings to choose from.
-Just sold along the road, few steps from the resto where we had our dinner.
+Just sold along the road, a few steps from the resto where we had our dinner.

 Following our itinerary, we’ve initially planned to explore nearby spots first and have our surfing lessons on the first day.
 But just after breakfast at the hotel, we met this local tour guide just outside Febri’s Hotel.

-Equipped with a sense of humor, promising excursion deals and a just enough English words— this local tour guide gives us a good impression, so we had an IDR 500,000 (~$37) deal for a one-day island tour.
+Equipped with a sense of humor, promising excursion deals, and just enough English words— this local tour guide gives us a good impression, so we had an IDR 500,000 (~$37) deal for a one-day island tour.
 With a promise to refer him to our friends when we get back, though it was a great deal — you are the judge!

 Extreme Water Sports Experience at Nusa Dua

 Not known to all tourists, Bali is also famous for its Marine Water Sports.
 There are actually few spots for these water sports in Bali, Tanjung Benoa and Nusa Dua.

 TIP: As these places are highly commercialized, their activities are usually rushed to cater more tourists.

 Enjoy the fantastic water sports activities from motorized to manuals such as Parasailing, Donut Boat, Fly Fish, Banana Boat, Wake Boarding, and many more.